evhub/iternash/docs/itergame/agent.md

     - _period_ is the period at which to call the agent (default is 1).
     - _extra_defaults_ are extra variables that need to be given defaults.
     - _copy_func_ determines the function used to copy the agent's action (default is deepcopy).
+    - _extra_copy_funcs_ are extra copiers for other env vars put there by this agent.
     - _debug_ controls whether the agent should print what it's doing.

     ### Class variables